 In today’s world, there are countless distractions that can pull your attention and mental clarity from the task at hand.
 Texts, emails, social media notifications, and others rob you of your mental clarity by bombarding your mind with unnecessary and distracting information.

 The biggest culprit that leads to distraction is your phone.
-If you were to try and think back to a time where you were completely in the moment with a phone in your hand, you would most likely be unable to think of one.
-Social media as an example thrives on the mindless scrolling it promotes to its users
+If you were to try and think back to a time when you were completely in the moment with a phone in your hand, you would most likely be unable to think of one.
+Social media as an example thrives on the mindless scrolling it promotes to its users.